 theeagleman5 Posted January 28 Posted January 28 Oh man...TheEagleman is so ready for some baseball....sounds like ORU could be very good by the time we get to the Summit League schedule...
 1

-TrueBlue82 Posted February 13 Posted February 13 Posted this previously in the UAPB at ORU thread, but realized that it really belonged in the 2025 Baseball Schedule topic.
+tmh8286 Posted February 19 Posted February 19 On 2/13/2025 at 7:37 AM, TrueBlue82 said: Posted this previously in the UAPB at ORU thread, but realized that it really belonged in the 2025 Baseball Schedule topic.
 The Summit League has a "staggered" schedule, where each school plays every other school at least once, and three of the five other schools twice.
 This definitely gives an advantage to some schools compared to the others, based upon who they do (or don't) play.
 I don't know how the League determines the three extra teams on each school's schedule, but I was intrigued that only ONE team drew the short straw of having ALL of its "extra" games against teams earning a first-place vote in the pre-season poll.
 And, of course, that one team is....
 ORU (which plays UST, Omaha, and NDSU twice).
 But, it gets even MORE interesting, in that ORU not only has the toughest schedule of all, but the rank of toughest to easiest schedule is EXACTLY in the order of the top six teams from the pre-season poll (ORU with the toughest, UST is second, and down the line to UNC having the easiest schedule).
 Now, seriously, the schedule was (obviously) produced well before the pre-season poll was conducted, so how did the schedule-makers design a staggered schedule of perfect "parity"???
 The statistical chances of this happening are incredibly low.
 For those curious, I calculated "toughest to easiest" using a 5,4,3,2,1 approach based upon the pre-season poll, with each team excluding themselves from the equation (ie, ORU would rank as a "5" for all opponents, while UST would rank as a "5" for ORU's schedule).
 Here are the three "extra" games for each team, with relative ranking and total: ORU UST 5 Omaha 4 NDSU 3 12 UST ORU 5 Omaha 4 SDSU 2 11 Omaha ORU 5 UST 4 UNC 1 10 NDSU ORU 5 SDSU 2 UNC 1 8 SDSU UST 4 NDSU 2 UNC 1 7 UNC Omaha 3 NDSU 2 SDSU 1 6 I don't present this as some kind of conspiracy theory of the League against ORU (although I do think it is "interesting" that ORU was "randomly" assigned the toughest schedule).
 Rather, I am very intrigued by the perfect symmetry of the schedule and the pre-season polls.
 Does anyone have any insights into how the staggered schedule was determined by the league office?
 Inquiring minds want to know!
 I suppose the main point of this post is this...if ORU is successful in winning another regular season Summit title, they will have definitely earned it!
-Quote
+Quote Very interesting work, Blue!!
+Great observations!

 Recommended Posts